RedEchidnaUK/Table-of-Contents/README.md

 # Table of Contents Web Part

 ## Summary
-This SharePoint Framework web part displays a table of contents for the current page and is based on [Dzmitry Rogozhny's](https://github.com/dmitryrogozhny) excellent [Table of Contents](https://github.com/dmitryrogozhny/sharepoint-lab/blob/master/table-of-contents/).
+This SharePoint Framework web part displays a Table of Contents for the current page and is based on [Dzmitry Rogozhny's](https://github.com/dmitryrogozhny) excellent [Table of Contents](https://github.com/dmitryrogozhny/sharepoint-lab/blob/master/table-of-contents/).
 I haven't forked the code as it was originally for an internal project and I didn't want to fork the entire repositry, just this sub folder.
 There's probably some way in GIT to fork just a sub folder, but I don't know how.

 ![web part preview](./assets/table-of-contents-display.png)